lkopacz/a11y-with-lindsey/src/pages/focus-within/index.md

 ---

-After cross-posting my last post about [dropdowns](/blog/create-accessible-dropdown-navigation) on [dev.to](https://dev.to/), I was reading through the comments and someone posted about `:focus-within`.
+After cross-posting my last accessibility post about [dropdowns](/blog/create-accessible-dropdown-navigation) on [dev.to](https://dev.to/), I was reading through the comments and someone posted about `:focus-within`.
 The best thing about sharing my knowledge on the internet is learning how other people are approaching things.
 Quite frankly, I have never used `:focus-within` before, so this is me learning and testing it out.
-Because this blog post will primarily be based on a continuation of the previous dropdown post, I highly suggest reading that beforehand if you haven't already.
+Because this blog post will primarily be based on a continuation of the [previous dropdown post](/blog/create-accessible-dropdown-navigation), I highly suggest reading that beforehand if you haven't already.

-As a reminder, here is the same HTML from the previous post:
+As a reminder, here is the same HTML structure from the previous post:
 ```html
 <nav>
   <ul class="menu">